hanlin123456666/crypto-yield-optimizer/README.md

 - Smart Contract Vault: Securely holds user funds and triggers backend workflows on deposit/withdraw events.
 - Automatic Rebalancing: Cloud-based backend reallocates funds to maximize yield based on real-time DefiLlama data.
 - Scalable Cloud Stack: Powered by VMs, Docker, Kubernetes, CouchDB, and Kafka.
-- ML-Driven Inference: Predictive model evaluates expected returns and confidence levels for each protocol-token pair.
+- Prediction and Recommendation: predicts returns and confidence levels for each protocol-token pair to deliver personalized, real-time DeFi investment suggestions based on user-selected profiles.
 - React Dashboard: Users can connect wallets, view live yields, monitor deposits, and withdraw with one click.

 ### Architecture